andrefurlan/htmlTableToPDF/README.md

 JsPDF plugin to insert html tables in pdf

 Renders a table in PDF from a table HTML element.
-It renders according to the element position, and tries to maintain the importante table related css atributes.
+It renders according to the element position, and tries to maintain important table related css atributes.

 As of today: